Skip to content

 ]

-now i can finally train the model.
+Next, train the model.

-single_worker_model.fit(dataset, epochs=3, steps_per_epoch=70, callbacks=callbacks)
+model.fit(dataset, epochs=3, steps_per_epoch=70, callbacks=callbacks)

-there are different ways to do distributed training and data parallelism is the most common one. there are two common ways to do distributed training with data parallelism:
+There are different ways to do distributed training and data parallelism is the most common one.
+There are two common ways to do distributed training with data parallelism:

 1. Synchronous training, where the steps of training are synced across the workers and replicas. all workers train over different slices of input data in sync, and aggregating gradients at each step.